 C.2.6 Bicycle Parking

 Resident Bicycle Parking

-A large bicycle storage room equipped with vertical racks and, upper and lower horizontal stacked bicycle racks, purchased by suite owners, is located just west of the elevator lobby of the P1 parking garage.
+A large bicycle storage room equipped with upper and lower bicycle racks, purchased by suite owners, is located at the base of the ramp to P1.
 This room is accessed by a fob.